sphinx-gallery/sphinx-gallery/doc/configuration.rst

 - :class:`sphinx_gallery.sorting.FileNameSortKey` to sort by file name.
 - :class:`sphinx_gallery.sorting.ExampleTitleSortKey` to sort by example title.

-These built in Sphinx-Gallery classes can be specified using just the stem as a string, e.g., ``"FileSizeSortKey"``.
+These built in Sphinx-Gallery classes can be specified using just the classname as a string, e.g., ``"FileSizeSortKey"``.
 It is functionally equivalent to providing the fully qualified name string ``"sphinx_gallery.sorting.NumberOfCodeLinesSortKey"`` or importing and passing the class.
 See :ref:`importing_callables` for details.